wimhugo/openrel/docs/c_specifications.md

 ### 5.1 Policy Data Structure

+Policies follow an ODRL-compatible structure, extended by OpenREL to accommodate additional concerns (privacy, ethics, data subject rights) not strictly covered by ODRL's creator-rights focus.
+Actions and constraints have been expanded beyond native ODRL definitions to address these broader licensing and policy requirements.

 | Field | Type | Description |
 | :-- | :-- | :-- |
 | `id` | string | Unique policy identifier (CURIE or URI) |